 Medicare Part B (Medical Insurance)

 Part B helps cover a portion of the Medicare approved costs (typically 80%) for outpatient medical services such as doctor visits, outpatient hospital care, lab tests, physical and speech therapy, some home health care, ambulance services, and some medical equipment and supplies.
-The monthly premium for most beneficiaries is $148.50 (in 2021) for Part B. However, based on adjusted gross income from 2 years ago, you may have a higher cost.
-Check here: https://www.medicare.gov/your-medicare-costs/part-b-costs for the possible higher premiums.
+The monthly premium for Part B for most beneficiaries is $170.10 (in 2022).
+However, it is based on your adjusted gross income from 2 years ago, so you may have a higher cost.
+Check here: https://www.medicare.gov/your-medicare-costs/part-b-costs for possible higher premiums.

 Medicare Part C (Medicare Advantage Plans)